Salix cinerea: Description

-Some overlap in the distributions (not indicated in the map, right) occurs, with both occurring in a broad band north to south through France, and scattered specimens of S. c. cinerea west to Ireland, western France, and Morocco; scattered specimens of S. c. oleifolia occur east to the Netherlands.
-Specimens of S. c. oleifolia in southern Scandinavia are planted or naturalised, not native.
-Intermediate specimens also occur.
+Taxonomy

+The closely related species Salix atrocinerea Brot., which overlaps in distribution in France, Belgium, Netherlands, England and Ireland, is considered by some authors as the subspecies S. cinerea oleifolia (Gaudin) Macreight.
+S. atrocinerea differs from S. cinerea in that it is taller (reaching up to 15 metres), has a deeply furrowed bark, dark red-brown hairs beneath the leaves, smaller stipules, and is earlier deciduous.
+Despite the coexistence of these two nomenclatures, the main taxonomic databases regard S. cinerea oleifolia as synonym of S. atrocinerea.

 Ecology

-It usually grows in wetlands.
-The two subspecies differ slightly in requirements, with S. c. cinerea generally restricted to basic marshland and fen habitats, while S. c. oleifolia is less demanding, occurring in both alkaline marshes and acidic bogs and streamsides.
+Grey willow grows in wetlands, moist depressions, ditches, embankments, banks of stagnant or slow-moving water bodies, and forest edges, where it encounters low-lying damp situations with waterlogged and nutrient-poor soils.
+S. cinerea is a pioneer species that rapidly colonizes disturbed sites.

 A common herbivore of Salix cinerea is Phratora vulgatissima, which prefers and is more common on female plants.
 Anthocoris nemorum, a natural enemy of Phratora vulgatissima, is also more common on S. cinerea.

 Invasive species

 Salix cinerea is an invasive species in New Zealand and is listed on the National Pest Plant Accord, which means it cannot be sold or distributed.
 S. cinerea is also highly invasive in south-eastern Australia, with the entire genus listed as a Weed of National Significance.
 The species was introduced to stop erosion along riverbanks, but has since caused worse erosion over time by widening and shallowing invaded streams.